AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 ```

 ## A Barebones ISR
 Below is the ISR used in the driver.
 It uses a spinlock call to make sure multiple interrupts are not interrupting each other.
 It leaves a short message displaying the user interrupt number.
-Finally, it increments the DDR location to let the test program know it was called.
+Finally, it increments the DDR location to let the test program know it was called. `Note: Printing from the ISR should only be used for debug purposes, because it can increase interrupt latency.`

 ```
 static irqreturn_t f1_isr(int a, void *dev_id) {